Mechanical Comprehension Test – A Helpful Study Guide

 This video from Richard McMunn is useful for covering the basics of your mechanical comprehension test.

 This video from Robert Snaith is much more detailed:

 You need to work fast and be accurate.
-Remember you are being timed against other candidates, so literally every second counts.
+Remember that this is a recruitment process.
+You are being timed against other candidates, so literally every second counts.
 Use your practice tests to improve your speed.
+Set a time limit when you do.
 Aim to reach a point where you can answer a question within 20-30 seconds.

 If you’re in that 5%, great job!
 If you’re in the remaining 95%, you should work as quickly as you can, without sacrificing accuracy.
 It’s all about getting that balance right.
 Again, practice will help you find that balance.